 Our Take : Mileage Credit Cards are clearly superior against cash back credit cards in this case as it is far easier to earn miles as compared to cash back with fewer minimum requirements and higher maximum cap.

 Banks usually require a conversion cost or annual fee to convert your points or miles in your credit card account into miles in your frequent flyer account.
 Typical fees are low at $25 to $40++ (See Credit Card Air Miles Redemption Rates) but it adds on to the cost of redeeming miles and should be taken into account.

 Points or miles earned per transaction on mileage credit cards are also frequently subjected to rounding which can often result in earning fewer miles than advertised headline mileage earn rates.
-In extreme examples such as UOB Credit Cards, cardholders can only earn miles in blocks of $5 spend and that means if a cardholder where to spend $4.99 on a single transaction, he would earn 0 miles from that transaction instead of the advertised headline mileage earn rate.
+In extreme examples such as UOB Credit Cards or OCBC Credit Cards, cardholders can only earn miles in blocks of $5 spend and that means if a cardholder where to spend $4.99 on a single transaction, he would earn 0 miles from that transaction instead of the advertised headline mileage earn rate.

 Another hidden cost is the risk of orphaned miles.
 Orphaned miles are miles in your credit card or frequent flyer account that do not meet the minimum conversion or redemption amount and are wasted if left to expire or used to redeem less attractive rewards.